qqqxs/Single-Image-3D-Reconstruction-Based-on-NeRF/README.md

 6. Download [Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-2) and put it under \stabilityai.
 7. Download [BLIP-2](https://storage.googleapis.com/sfr-vision-language-research/BLIP/models/model_base.pth) and put it under \salesforce.

-## Usage
+## Train

 ### Coarse Stage

-1. **Initial 2000 Iterations**: Begin the training with a restricted range of camera views to allow the model to leverage reference views effectively, which helps avoid potential overfitting that could arise from random view sampling during early stages.
+**Initial 2000 Iterations**: Begin the training with a restricted range of camera views to allow the model to leverage reference views effectively, which helps avoid potential overfitting that could arise from random view sampling during early stages.

     ```bash
     python main.py --workspace <workspace_name> --ref_path <path_to_image> --phi_range 135 225 --iters 2000
     ```

-2. **Continue for 3000 More Iterations**: After the initial 2000 iterations, further refine the model by continuing training for 3000 additional iterations.
+**Continue for 3000 More Iterations**: After the initial 2000 iterations, further refine the model by continuing training for 3000 additional iterations.
 Adjust the field of view (FOV) if the model is showing issues with elongated geometries.

     ```bash
     python main.py --workspace <workspace_name> --ref_path <path_to_image> --phi_range 135 225 --albedo_iters 3500 --iters 5000 --final